iamfreid/Nunit.DI/README.md

 Library provides a static interface and Fluent API for using dependency injection in NUnit tests.
 Service registration is available at Fixture, Test, or Global levels.

+Some library functions are written for highly specialized tasks.
+However, for solving 99.99% of tasks, you can use the Global level.

 ## Installation

 ```bash